adirathodd/cs-490-project/ONBOARDING.md

-# ATS Candidate System - Team Onboarding Guide
+# ResumeRocket - Team Onboarding Guide

-Welcome to the ATS Candidate System project!
+Welcome to the ResumeRocket project!
 This guide will help you get the project running on your local machine.

 ## Table of Contents
 - [Prerequisites](#prerequisites)